mercuryoio/BAAS-API/caas/README.md

 | `limit` | Limit of rows max 50, min 5.
 Default value: 50 |
 | `offset` | Type of client.
 Default value: 0|

-##### 2.2 Transactions by merchant trx id
+#### 2.2 Transactions by merchant trx id

-To sort transactions by merchant transaction id
+This method is to sort transactions by merchant transaction id

 Request:
 `GET /b2b/:merchant_trx_id/status`

+***

 ### 3 User data

-To get Customers data
+This method is to get Customers data

 Request:
 `GET /b2b/user/data`

+***

 ### 4 Limits

 #### 4.1 User limit

-to get fiat and crypto currency limits for current user & partner
+This method is to get fiat and crypto currency limits for current user & partner

 Request:
 `POST /b2b/user/limit`